jayps/az-checker-go/README.md

 ## Compiling from source
 You can compile the tool yourself if you like.
 You'll need to have [Golang](https://go.dev/doc/install) installed on your machine.
 From there, you can just run `go run main.go`.

+## TODO
+- Feature: Add MS Word export of results that can then be edited and extended.
+- Add Patch reviews (if possible)